Batch Cooking: The Complete Guide to Smart Cooking

 Assemble and store smartly

 Store each base separately in airtight containers.
-Don't mix proteins with starches or sauces — it makes them soggy and limits combinations.
+Don't mix proteins with starches or sauces—it gets soggy and limits combinations.
 Label and date each container.
 At mealtime, assemble in 5 minutes: base + starch + sauce + fresh garnish.

 Kitchen organization for batch cooking

 The key is to work in parallel, not sequentially.
-Before starting, take out all ingredients and utensils.
+Before starting, get out all ingredients and utensils.
 Start the longest-cooking items first (oven, simmering).
-Use that cooking time to prepare quick elements (sauces, raw veggies).
-Clean as you go — a cluttered workspace slows everything down.
+Use cooking time to prepare quick elements (sauces, raw veggies).
+Clean as you go—a cluttered workspace slows everything down.
 By the end of the session, you should have 8-10 containers ready and a clean kitchen.

 Storage times by food type

-In the refrigerator (4°C max): cooked protein 3-4 days, cooked rice and pasta 3-5 days, cooked vegetables 3-4 days, homemade sauces 5-7 days, dressings 7-10 days.
-In the freezer (-18°C): cooked meat 2-3 months, soups and stews 3-4 months, cooked rice 1 month, blanched vegetables 6-8 months.
-The golden rule: if a food item has spent more than 2 hours out of the fridge, don't keep it.
+In the refrigerator (4°C max): cooked proteins 3-4 days, cooked rice and pasta 3-5 days, cooked vegetables 3-4 days, homemade sauces 5-7 days, dressings 7-10 days.
+In the freezer (-18°C): cooked meats 2-3 months, soups and stews 3-4 months, cooked rice 1 month, blanched vegetables 6-8 months.
+The golden rule: if food has spent more than 2 hours out of the fridge, don't keep it.
 Cool your preparations quickly before refrigerating.

 FoodCraft Tip

-Look for recipes tagged 'freezable' in FoodCraft.
-These recipes have been tested to hold up well to freezing and reheating.
+Look for recipes with the "freezable" tag in FoodCraft.
+These recipes have been tested to withstand freezing and reheating well.
 You'll know exactly how long each dish keeps in the freezer.

-Recipes tagged 'batch prep' are designed to be easily scaled up.
-Instructions include bulk prep times and storage tips.
-You can triple quantities with confidence without risking the recipe.
+Recipes tagged "batch prep" are designed to be easily multiplied.
+Instructions include batch prep times and storage tips.
+You can confidently triple quantities without risking the recipe.

 How long does a batch cooking session take?